Time to kick off the Holiday Countdown! Let’s get ready for Christmas with this week-by-week plan.

 Every week leading up to Christmas, I’ll let you know what I’m doing to stay on track.
 I’ll also share any holiday DIY projects, tips or finds.
 Make sure you come back to see what I’m up to!
 Also, I’d love to know what you’re doing to prepare, so leave a comment or send me a message.
 Two heads (or 3 or 4…) are better than one!

 Most bulbs take at least 8 weeks to bloom.
-If you plant them now, they’ll be ready for Christmas.
+If you force bulbs now, they’ll be ready for Christmas.
 I like to watch mine transform as the weeks go by to remind me that something special is coming.
-I have a fairly neutral space and the pop of red from the potted amaryllis adds color and interest.
+I have a fairly neutral space and the pop of red from the potted amaryllis adds colour and interest.

 I’m not suggesting that you turn them on yet, but who wants to wait until there’s a foot of snow on the ground and it’s minus twenty to put them up?
 I also find that if you need new strings of lights, the selection is always the best right now.
 Apparently last year there was a shortage because many were recalled.
 Look for something unique to add to the mix.